fenago/Grokking-Deep-Learning/Lab_15.md

 to learn the basics of how collections of weights and layers come together to learn a function.
 But moving forward, this picture has too much detail.
 Given the correlation summarization, you already know you no longer need to worry about how individual weights are updated.
-Later layers already know how to communicate to earlier layers and tell them, “Hey, I need higher signal” or “Hey, I need lower signal.”
+Later layers already know how to communicate to earlier layers and tell them, "Hey, I need higher signal" or "Hey, I need lower signal."
 Truth be told, you don’t really care about the weight values anymore, only that they’re behaving as they should, properly capturing correlation in a way that generalizes.
 To reflect this change, let’s update the visualization on paper.
 We’ll also do a few other